Bombshell Ruling in 9th Circuit! It's Constitutional to Openly Carry Guns

 A federal appeals court for the 9th Circuit in California has ruled that Americans have a Constitutional right to carry firearms for self-defense outside their home.
-That puts an end to a district court ruling in Hawaii banning a man from carryings firearm out in public.
+That puts an end to a district court ruling in Hawaii banning a man from carrying his firearm out in public.

 Two of the three judges on the 9th Circuit voted to reverse a decision by the U.S. District Court in Hawaii that said officials did not infringe on the rights of George Young — the plaintiff who was twice denied a permit to carry a gun in public.